- ATHLETES & FAMILIES

-Special Olympics volunteers come from all walks of life, a income brackets and all age groups.
-Some bring specialized skills to their work, while others sign on to learn new things.
-The important point is this: with more than one million athletes world-wide and a total of 170 million who could benefit, there's plenty of need for whatever role you'd like to play at the local, state, national or international level.
+Special Olympics volunteers come from all walks of life, income brackets and age groups.
+Some bring specialized skills to their work; while others sign on to learn new things.
+The important point is this: with more than four million athletes world-wide and a total of 170 million who could benefit, there's plenty of need for whatever role you'd like to play at the local, state, national or international level.
 For more information about volunteer opportunities and categories, please click on Become a Volunteer.

-What is the minimum age for a coach?
+What is the minimum age for a registered volunteer?